Survey in alphabetical order of significant supertournament *series* in classical chess in 2017:

 (from 1938 to 1967 held at Beverwijk, originally known as Hoogovens, later Corus tournament)

-Baden-Baden, Karlsruhe, Grenke Chess Classic, sometimes it is an international tournament, sometimes pure national, not numbered; plus parallel a strong Open.
-Earlier prestigious Prequels: Baden-Baden
+Baden-Baden, Karlsruhe, Grenke Chess Classic, sometimes it is an international tournament (ie. in 2017, played in Baden-Baden and Karlsruhe, 8 players), sometimes pure national, not numbered; plus parallel a strong Open.
+Prestigious Prequels: Baden-Baden

 Other current and annually organized international invitationals of note, but not considered as a chess supertournament (Elo average consistently below 2700 and / or no global mix of players), for instance: